 - Do Men and Women Process Drugs Differently?

 - How to Make PK Work for You

-Pharmacokinetics, also known as PK, is the study of how medications behave in and move through the body.
-PK is used to figure out how much drug gets into your bloodstream and how long it stays there.
+Pharmacokinetics, also known as PK, is the study of how medications behave in the body and move through it.
+PK is used to figure out how much of a drug gets into your bloodstream and how long it stays there.